ReevesyD/imdb-rating-predictor/README.md

 Python, Numpy, Pandas, Seaborn, Matplotlib

 ## How To Run:
-Ensure that the test and train dataset are stored within a sub-directory named project_data.
+Ensure that the test and train datasets are stored within a sub-directory named project_data.
 The notebook will not run otherwise.

  ## Lessons Learned:
 I learned how to preprocess data, perform feature analysis and engineering, visualise data trends and patterns, select and train models, hypertune parameters and evaluate models.